The links in this post may be affiliated.

 - Yellow Blossom Button

 - Blue trim for shirt sleeves

 - Plain white long sleeve top (not shown)

 - Elastic Cording (for button closure, not shown)

 I am only a novice sewer, so I found a basic bodice pattern on Climbing the Willow‘s blog that comes in size 18 months to a 5T.
+(Recently I’ve been playing with making patterns our of clothes she already has, and you can check out how I do that here!)
 I’m going to adapt this to make it work for me.
 This pattern comes with a 1 cm seam allowance, but since I didn’t wash my fabric (I know, rookie mistake) I added another 1/2 cm to that, to allow for shrinkage.

 After cutting out my pattern, I held it up to my daughter and traced with a pencil the new neckline level and where I want the bodice to connect to the skirt.
 This is the pattern before and after my amendments.

 After ironing my fabric (not so rookie mistake this time), I pinned my pattern pieces to the fabric, with the bodice front on the fold and the bodice back right next to it along the same grain line.

 Do this process twice, and you’ll end up with two front pieces and two back pieces.

 Line up your lining front pieces to your lining back pieces, and sew along each shoulder (shown with the white line).
 Do the same with the shell front and back pieces, sewing along the shoulder.